Hi... My name is Rob... and I... am an urbanite.

 Politically speaking, I am so independent that I'm not even an Independent.
 I vote with my head and my heart, political affiliation be damned, and I cling fiercely to the golden rule.
 Most would call me a liberal, but I simply say I am a man with a conscience who votes accordingly.

 Jalpuna is a fake word.
-It is not Spanish, so give it a nice hard JAY when you pronounce it, m'kay?
+It is not Spanish, so give it a nice hard J when you pronounce it, m'kay?

 Once upon a time, when I was getting a land-line phone number (remember those?), I asked for a number than didn't have any 1s or 0s.
 If you don't have any 1s or 0s, you can spell out your number.
 The phone number I got spelled Jalpuna, which sounded a lot better than a previous phone number: Glouper.
 Sadly, Jalpuna isn't my phone number anymore.
 And if it were, I certainly wouldn't be explaining its meaning here, because that'd be dumb.

 As for the website...
 Years ago, I was hired to build a website for a client who needed an online portfolio that also featured a blog.
 In order to teach myself how to build the back-end of a content management system, I decided to buy the domain name Jalpuna.com and build a site with a blog for it.
 And when I had a client who needed a portfolio site with a streaming audio player, in order to teach myself how to do that, I built one into Jalpuna.
-Then came the client who wanted to stream his photos... in order to teach myself how, I built one into my site as well.
-This more or less explains how this site became what it is.
+Then came the client who wanted to stream his photos...
+I taught myself how to do that by building it into my site as well.
+This more or less explains how this website became what it is.

 The challenge has been to maintain a sense of minimalism while adding content.
 Hopefully, I've achieved that.